aws-samples/step-functions-workflows-collection/batch-lambda-tf/README.md

 ## How it works

 The first step of this workflow uses a Lambda function to generate a random number and then passes this number to the next step.
-Next, the Submit Batch Job step submits an AWS Batch job with the value passed from the previous step and waits for the job to complete.
+Next, the Submit Batch Job step submits an AWS Batch job with the value passed from the previous step.
 The AWS Batch job simply prints the supplied argument.

 ## Image